-The winner(s) in each category will receive a certificate at the Business Meeting during the ISA Annual Convention.
+The winner(s) in each category (Pre-PhD and Post-PhD) will receive a certificate at the Business Meeting during the ISA Annual Convention.
 The winner(s) of the Best Paper (non-PhD) will also receive a $500 prize at the same meeting.
 If not present, the certificates and prize will be mailed to the recipients.

 2016 Best Paper (PhD): Louise Wise (Queen Mary University of London), with the paper “Three Colonialisms, the ‘Developmental’ State, and the Global Constitution of Genocide.”

 Louise Wise’s paper offers a guiding example of how to apply theoretical analysis to international history.
 The theoretical and empirical discussions are woven together with expert precision and offer a prime example of how to combine theoretical and empirical analysis.
 The analysis of genocide and colonialism provides a welcome expansion of this literature, and a thought-provoking analysis into the politics of Sudan.
 The complexity of how the “colonial” is implicated in genocide, and the way by which the three forms of colonialism function as an ecology offer a nuanced analysis of Sudan’s history and provides an important contribution to improving our understanding of the genocide in Darfur as well as how to develop and apply theory.
 The paper furthers the mission of the THEORY section of the ISA to support research linking theory with history, as well as the importance of theory for research in IR scholarship.

 2016 Best Paper (non-PhD): Gitte du Plessis (University of Hawaiʻi at Mānoa), with the paper “Enemies of the state?
 The discrepancy between threat and use in the weaponization of infectious agents.”